craigwatson/puppet-bitcoind/README.md

 ### Bitcoin Classic

 This module can handle the installation of Bitcoin Classic.
-To use Bitcoin Classic over Bitcoin Core, simply set the `use_bitcoin_classic` parameter to `true` - the default is to install Bitcoin Classic.
+To use Bitcoin Classic over Bitcoin Core, simply set the `use_bitcoin_classic` parameter to `true` - the default is to install Bitcoin **Core**.

+### Fork Migration

+You can also migrate from Bitcoin Core to Classic and vice versa using this module.
+To do this, the module stops the `bitcoind` service, and removes the `bitcoind` package, before placing the correct PPA and installing the `bitcoind` package again.

 ## Module Description